JoshuaKahn/firststeps/README.md

 #### Node
 Create a new node (Manage Jenkins→ Manage Nodes → New Node) with the following settings:
 1. Permanent Agent
-2. Name = Test_slave (or anything else to distinguish it) with home directory `/home/debian`
+2. Name = Test_slave (or anything else to distinguish it)
-3. Directory may change depending on name of BeagleBone and/or the account used.
+3. Directory may change depending on name of BeagleBone and/or the account used (with home directory `/home/debian`)
 5. Launch Slave Agents via SSH, and 'Manually trusted Key Verification Strategy'
 6. For SSH credentials, use the credentials given for the debian account (or the account used.)
 This you will have to enter.
 7. Use this node as much as possible and keep online as much as possible.

-##Complete
+8. The SSH host is `192.168.7.2`.

-You are done!
-Test that everything is complete by running a test build.
+Launch the node.
+It will come up with an error; under 'Log' in the links, click 'Trust SSH Host Key'

 #### Job
 Create a new job with the following settings:
 1. Multibranch Pipeline